 State of the art facilities at Africa's doorstep

-The Digital Lab is a space where EMOWAA’s growing creative and research community unlock the possibilities of digital technologies to advance the heritage economy, education, and creative industries.
-Hosted at the Pavillion, this facility will make cultural content of Nigerian and African origin easy to access, use and reuse through the creation of multimedia digital catalogues.
+The Digital Lab is a space where MOWAA’s growing creative and research community unlock the possibilities of digital technologies to advance the heritage economy, education, and creative industries.
+This facility will make cultural content of Nigerian and African origin easy to access, use and reuse through the creation of multimedia digital catalogues.

 Archaeological and Material Science Lab

 The Pavilion will provide access to research using advanced technologies, such as carbon dating and isotope analysis to educational and research institutions as well as local industries.
 Its range of technologies enable digital mapping and interpretation of cultural artefacts, places, buildings, and monuments, providing new evidence to deepen knowledge of Africa’s civilizations and their material heritage.

 Programmes will be carefully designed to foster wider learning and public engagement through online exhibitions, e-commerce, e-learning and other interactive applications.
 Homegrown capacity to run these projects sustainably will be cultivated under the Pavilion’s Materials Research and Centre for Field Archaeology.